Edenor: Financial activity

 For the period ending September 30, 2024, Edenor reported a profit of ARS 235,069 million attributable to its shareholders.
 The company’s total equity was recorded at ARS 1,119,525 million.

 In October 2024, Edenor completed a private exchange offer for its 9.75% Senior Notes due 2025.
 As part of the transaction, the company issued new 9.75% Senior Notes maturing in 2030, with approximately 85.12% of the existing notes tendered and accepted in the exchange.
 Additionally, Edenor issued an extra US$135 million in new notes.

 In November 2024, Fitch Ratings upgraded Edenor’s Foreign and Local Currency Issuer Default Ratings from CCC to CCC+.
 The company’s bonds were also raised to a B− rating, accompanied by an improved Recovery Rating of RR3.

+Edenor shareholder José Luis Manzano, along with partners Daniel Vila and Mauricio Filiberti, agreed in 2026 to buy YPF's roughly 70% stake in Metrogas and MetroEnergía for US $780 million, following a competitive sale process run by Citigroup on YPF's behalf.
+The deal gave Manzano control of Argentina's largest gas distributor, adding to a 9.23% stake he already held through Integra Gas Distribution, and extended his energy holdings beyond his position in Edenor.
+The sale was part of YPF's broader strategy under CEO Horacio Marín to divest non-core assets and concentrate investment in Vaca Muerto oil and gas development.

 Renewable energy

 In March 2018, Edenor became the first company in Argentina to purchase a fully electric vehicle, adding the Renault Kangoo ZE to its fleet in Buenos Aires.

 That same year, the company started testing small-scale power generation systems with energy consumption between 10 and 50 kW in Buenos Aires City and Greater Buenos Aires.

 Edenor also installed solar panels at their building on Avenida Andrés Rolón in San Isidro, which allowed them to generate and feed electricity back into the grid.